lj020326/pipeline-automation-lib/docs/tutorial-setup-library.md

   * Make sure to check `Ignore on push notifications`, enable `Don't trigger a build on commit notifications` and add `Advanced clone behaviors` with `Shallow clone` enabled
-  * The GIT extensions ensure that a new master version of the pipeline library will not
+  * The GIT extensions ensure that a new main version of the pipeline library will not
     * make your Jenkins going crazy by building every using job with an SCM trigger